Removing Chicken Pox Scars: Gateway To Beautiful Skin

 The two major causes of chickenpox scars are:

-• Damaged skin with deep wounds that is caused by excessively scratching the blisters
+• Damaged skin with deep wounds that are caused by excessively scratching the blisters

 • Skin inflammation is another cause as it results in indented scars